Just like other symbols, button symbols have their own Timeline. The difference is that a button symbol Timeline has 4 prelabelled frames:

 Creating Invisible Buttons

 Unlike graphic symbols, movie clips, once they start playing, operate independently of the main Timeline.
 So once the main Timeline reaches the frame containing the movie clip, the movie clip will start playing and continue even if the main Timeline is stopped or subsequently stops.
-Thus movie clips require only a single keyframe in the main Timeline to play, regardless of how long the movie clip is.
+Thus movie clips require only a single keyframe in the main Timeline to play, regardless of how long the movie clip is, in contrast to graphic symbols.

 To create a movie clip, one can select Insert>Symbol and choose a type of Movie Clip.
 This will place you into symbol editing mode and then create the artwork/animation for the symbol.
 Alternatively, one can take artwork and animation that one has created in the main Timeline and then put this in the timeline for a movie clip symbol.
 To do the latter, the steps are as follows: